erees1/erees1.github.io/_posts/2023-06-13-transformer-memory.md

 So we now have accurate estimates for the steady state memory usage and (slightly less accurate) estimates of activation allocations.
 We can now use these to estimate our peak allocated memory during training.

-We saw from the trace in the [cross entropy](#cross-entropy) section that the peak memory usage occurs just after the start of the backwards pass when there is an additional allocation equal to an FP32 copy of the logits (labeled "Start of backwards pass" in the trace).
+We saw from the trace in the [cross entropy](#cross-entropy) section that the peak memory usage occurs just after the start of the backwards pass when there is an additional allocation equal to an FP32 copy of the logits (purple block labeled "Start of backwards pass" in the trace).
 So to estimate our peak allocation we can just add this additional $4N_l$ bytes to our steady state memory usage and the activations.

 Peak memory usage for a transformer is then given by: